2012JavaReston/CafeDelivery_DAJJ/README.md

 Master servlet takes in all requests and sends them to request helper

-Request helper checks endpoint(uri) and method and sends them to the appropriate controller
+Request helper checks endpoint(uri) and method then sends them to the appropriate controller

 Login controller handles login and logout requests